Empirical Strategies for Causal Analysis

 • Assessment

-The final grade will be based on a term paper including a presentation in groups (40%) and a final individually written home exam (3 hours) (60%).
-The term paper and exam must be written in english.
+The final grade will be based on a term paper, including a presentation, to be solved individually or in groups of 2 students (50%), and a final individually written digital school exam (3 hours) (50%).
+The term paper and exam must be written in English.

-The term paper covering a topic related to the course must be submitted in the week of course completion.
+The term paper must be submitted in the last week of the teaching term (before the exam weeks).

 • Grading Scale